lioc7381/pharmacy-management-system/docs/front-end-spec/information-architecture-ia.md

 ## Navigation Structure

+### Primary and Secondary Navigation

-**Primary Navigation:** The primary navigation will be a bottom tab bar, providing persistent access to the most critical sections for the user's role.
+*   **Primary Navigation:** A bottom tab bar provides persistent access to the most critical sections for the user's role.
 This mobile-first pattern ensures high-priority tasks are always one tap away.

-*   **For Clients:**
-    *   **Dashboard:** Main landing screen with key summaries.
-    *   **Submit Rx:** A dedicated, high-visibility tab for the core user action.
-    *   **My Orders:** Quick access to order history and status.
-    *   **Notifications:** Central hub for all updates.
-*   **For Staff (Salesperson/Manager):**
-    *   **Dashboard:** Role-specific overview.
-    *   **Prescriptions:** The queue of pending prescriptions to be processed.
-    *   **Orders:** The main order management view.
-    *   **Notifications:** All relevant staff alerts.
-*   **For Staff (Delivery Person):**
-    *   **My Deliveries:** A focused list of assigned orders.
-    *   **Notifications:** Alerts relevant to their deliveries.
-    *   **Profile:** Access to account settings.
+    *   **Client:** Dashboard, Submit Rx, My Orders, Notifications
+    *   **Salesperson/Manager:** Dashboard, Prescriptions, Orders, Notifications
+    *   **Delivery Person:** My Deliveries, Notifications, Profile

-**Secondary Navigation:** Navigation to deeper screens (e.g., viewing specific order details) will be handled through a standard "stack" navigation model.
-Users will tap items in a list to push a new screen onto the view stack, with a clear "Back" button in the header to return to the previous screen.
+*   **Secondary Navigation:** Deeper screens (e.g., order details) are handled through a standard "stack" navigation model.
+Tapping an item pushes a new screen onto the view stack, with a "Back" button in the header to return.

-**Breadcrumb Strategy:** Traditional web-style breadcrumbs are not applicable to this mobile application.
-Clear screen titles in the header will serve as the primary method of orientation, ensuring the user always knows where they are in the app.
+### Routing and Access Control

+In accordance with the simplification plan, navigation will be managed declaratively using the `go_router` package.
+This approach is essential for handling the application's multi-role architecture.

+*   **Centralized Logic:** A single, centralized redirect function in `go_router` will handle all authentication and role-based access control.
+This eliminates the need for auth checks scattered across individual screens.
+*   **Role-Based Redirects:** Upon login, the router will automatically direct users to the appropriate dashboard (Client, Salesperson, etc.) based on their role.
+*   **Declarative Routes:** The app's entire navigation structure will be defined in a single, clear configuration, mapping directly to the site map.

+## Data Presentation and Connectivity

+As the application is strictly online-only and does not use `connectivity_plus`, the user interface must be designed around a universal data-fetching pattern.
+Offline status is inferred exclusively from failed API requests.

+**Universal Screen Loading Pattern:**
+1.  **Initial State:** When a screen is opened, a loading indicator (e.g., a spinner) is displayed immediately.
+2.  **Data Fetch:** An API request is made to fetch the necessary data.
+3.  **Success State:** Upon a successful response, the loading indicator is hidden, and the data is rendered on the screen.
+4.  **Failure State:** If the API request fails (due to no network, a server error, or an invalid token), the loading indicator is hidden and replaced with a user-friendly error message and a "Retry" button.
+If the failure is due to an invalid token, the user will be logged out and redirected to the login screen.

 ## Dashboard Content Strategy

 The dashboard is the primary landing screen for every authenticated user.
-Its purpose is to provide an at-a-glance summary of the most relevant information and quick access to the most critical actions for that user's role, directly supporting our "Efficiency is the Feature" design principle.
+Its content is dynamic and fetched from the network each time the screen is viewed, adhering to the universal loading pattern described above.

 ### Client Dashboard

-The client's dashboard is designed to provide immediate reassurance and easy access to the app's core function.

-*   **Primary Call-to-Action (CTA):** A large, prominent "Submit New Prescription" button.
-This is the client's main job-to-be-done and should be the easiest action to find.
+*   **Primary CTA:** A large "Submit New Prescription" button.
-*   **Recent Order Status Card:** A dynamic card displaying the real-time status of their most recent order (e.g., "Order #12345 - In Preparation").
-This directly addresses the "Provide Constant Reassurance" principle by answering the user's most likely question first.
-Tapping this card will navigate to the order's detail screen.
+*   **Recent Order Status Card:** Displays the status of the most recent order.
+Tapping navigates to the order's detail screen.
-*   **Notification Summary:** A small, non-intrusive summary indicating the number of unread notifications (e.g., "You have 2 new notifications").
-Tapping this navigates to the full notification list.
+*   **Notification Summary:** Indicates the number of unread notifications.

 ### Salesperson Dashboard

-The salesperson's dashboard is a command center focused on their primary workflow: processing incoming prescriptions.

-*   **Actionable Stat Cards:** A set of clear, bold metric cards at the top of the screen to show the current workload:
+*   **Actionable Stat Cards:**
-    *   **Pending Prescriptions:** A large number indicating how many new submissions are in the queue.
+    *   **Pending Prescriptions:** A count of new submissions in the queue.
-    *   **Orders in Preparation:** A count of orders currently being worked on.
+    *   **Orders in Preparation:** A count of orders being worked on.
-*   **Primary Task Button:** A "Go to Prescription Queue" button that takes them directly to the list of pending prescriptions to begin processing.
+*   **Primary Task Button:** A "Go to Prescription Queue" button.
-*   **Recent Activity Feed (Optional):** A short list of the 3-5 most recent events (e.g., "Prescription #P67890 submitted by J. Doe," "Order #12344 marked Ready for Delivery").

 ### Manager Dashboard

-The manager's dashboard provides a high-level overview of business operations and highlights urgent issues that require attention.

-*   **Key Performance Indicators (KPIs):** A series of summary cards displaying critical real-time business metrics for the day:
+*   **Key Performance Indicators (KPIs):** Summary cards for daily metrics (Total Orders, Total Revenue, etc.).
-    *   Total Orders
-    *   Total Revenue
-    *   New Prescriptions Submitted
-*   **Urgent Alerts Section:** A high-visibility section for critical alerts.
-The most important alert will be:
+*   **Urgent Alerts Section:**
-    *   **Low Stock Warning:** (e.g., "⚠️ 5 items are low on stock").
-Tapping this alert navigates directly to the low-stock report.
+    *   **Low Stock Warning:** A high-visibility alert (e.g., "⚠️ 5 items are low on stock"). **For the MVP, this will be a non-functional UI element**, as the underlying report is a post-MVP feature.
-    *   **Note for MVP:** As the low-stock report is a post-MVP feature, this alert will be a non-functional UI element or hidden in the initial release.
-The interaction (tapping to navigate) will be implemented in a future phase.
-*   **Quick Links:** A set of navigation buttons for easy access to the core administrative sections:
+*   **Quick Links:** Navigation buttons to core administrative sections (Manage Medications, Staff, Clients).

-    *   Manage Medications
-    *   Manage Staff
-    *   Manage Clients
+## In-App Alerts / Notifications

+To maintain a minimal dependency footprint, the app will not use a real-time push notification service.
+The "Notifications" feature will function as an in-app alert system.

+*   **Fetch on Demand:** A list of notifications is fetched from an API endpoint only when the user navigates to the Notifications screen.
+*   **No Background Updates:** The notification count/indicator will update upon app launch or when the dashboard is loaded, reflecting the latest state from the server at that moment.

-### Dashboard Empty States
+## Dashboard Empty States

-"Empty states" occur when there is no data to display, such as on a user's first login or when a task queue is empty.
-These states are designed to be informative, guiding, and encouraging.

-*   **Client Dashboard (First-Time Use):**
-    A new client has no order history.
-Instead of showing a blank space where the "Recent Order Status Card" would be, the dashboard will display a welcoming "Getting Started" card.
-    *   **Content:**
-        *   **Headline:** "Welcome to a simpler pharmacy experience!"
-        *   **Body:** "Submit your first prescription to see its status here.
-It's fast, easy, and secure."
-    *   **Interaction:** This card will be tappable and will navigate the user directly to the "Submit Prescription" screen, providing a clear and immediate path to their primary goal.
-*   **Salesperson Dashboard (Empty Queue):**
-    When the prescription queue is empty, it signifies that all work is complete.
-The dashboard should reflect this as a positive achievement.
-    *   **Content:**
+Empty states are displayed after a successful API call returns no data.

+*   **Client Dashboard (First-Time Use):** A "Getting Started" card is shown instead of the "Recent Order Status" card.
+It contains a welcome message and a button that navigates directly to the "Submit Prescription" screen.
-        *   The "Pending Prescriptions" stat card will clearly display "0".
-        *   The main content area will display a positive confirmation message.
+*   **Salesperson Dashboard (Empty Queue):** The "Pending Prescriptions" stat card will display "0".
+The main content area will show a positive confirmation message like "All Caught Up!
+The prescription queue is clear." with a checkmark icon.
-        *   **Headline:** "All Caught Up!"
-        *   **Body:** "The prescription queue is clear.
-You'll be notified when new submissions arrive."
-        *   **Visual:** A simple, positive icon (e.g., a checkmark ✅) will accompany the message.

 ---